AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 in the Triton cluster your program ran on, output to your terminal

 ::
    srun: job 52204499 has been allocated resources hi from ivb17.int.triton.aalto.fi

-How do you find the right time/CPU/memory requirements?
-Slurm (the queuing system) has extensive reporting.
-For example, ``slurm history`` will show you the actual run time and actual memory used of your job.
-You generally make a guess and adjust based on what you see.
-There is a little bit about this below and more in the next tutorial.

 .. note::

-  Interactive jobs are useful for debugging purposes, to test your setup and configurations before you put your tasks in a batch script.
+   Interactive jobs are useful for debugging purposes, to test your setup and configurations before you put your tasks in a batch script for later execution.
-  Or if you need graphical applications such as Matlab.
+   Or if you need graphical applications - such as Matlab, RStudio, etc.
    Additionally, if your task is small and not worth writing a batch script for, interactive job is the way to go.

 Interactive shell